 Chinese growth will decline while Papua New Guinea will become the Asia Pacific region’s best economy due to rising natural gas production and exports.
 Such factors may drive the annual growth rate as high as 20% next year.

 The World Bank believes optimism from investors will help international growth in general.
 Yet outlooks vary between different countries.
 Low export prices and structural weaknesses mean some nations will far lag behind their peers despite positive sentiment overall.

 Cambodia, Vietnam, and Malaysia are all countries that are likely to boost their exports over time.
 It reflects their increasingly deep integration into global markets and the clear alternative to China they now provide in the midst of a trade war.

 However, Indonesia’s export performance will stay lackluster.
 Export prices in Southeast Asia’s largest economy continues stagnating because of poor infrastructure hurting competitiveness and attempts to diversify Indonesian industry.

-The frontier market of Papua New Guinea will outperform all other countries in Asia, according to the World Bank.
+The frontier market of Papua New Guinea will outperform all other countries in Asia over the next decade, at least according to the World Bank.